hermeznetwork/docs/docs/developers/sdk.md

   }

 ```
-We can see that the field `accountIndex` is formed by the token symbol it holds and and index.
+We can see that the field `accountIndex` is formed by the token symbol it holds and an index.
 A Hermez account can only hold one type of token.
 Account indexes start at 256.
 Indexes 0-255 are resered for internal use.

 > Note that the `bjj` reported by some of the API endpoints is the same as the one included in the `Hermez Wallet` object, but they are represented in a different format.